To add the bugsplat package to your application, run the following shell command at the root of your project’s directory:

 If your application uses promises you will also want to listen for unhandled promise rejections.
 Please note that this will only work for native promises:

-Throw an exception after the event handler has been added.
+Throw an exception after the event handler has been added:

-Navigate to the Crashes page in BugSplat and you should see a new crash report for the application you just configured.
+After posting an error with bugsplat-js, navigate to the Crashes page in BugSplat and you should see a new crash report for the application you just configured.
 Click the link in the Id column to see details about your crash on the Individual Crash page:

 That’s it!
 Your application is now configured to post crash reports to BugSplat.